Makuria: Zenith (9th–11th century)

 During the second half of the 11th century, Makuria saw great cultural and religious reforms, referred to as "Nubization".
 The main initiator has been suggested to have been Georgios, the archbishop of Dongola and hence the head of the Makurian church.
 He seems to have popularized the Nubian language as written language to counter the growing influence of Arabic in the Coptic Church and introduced the cult of dead rulers and bishops as well as indigenous Nubian saints.
 A new, unique church was built in Banganarti, probably becoming one of the most important ones in the entire kingdom.
 In the same period Makuria also began to adopt a new royal dress and regalia and perhaps also Nubian terminology in administration and titles, all suggested to have initially come from Alodia in the south.

 Decline (12th century – 1366)

-Mural from Faras depicting King Moses Georgios (r.
-1155–1190), who probably ruled over both Makuria and Alodia and who confronted Saladin during the early 1170s.
+Mural from Faras depicting king Moses George.
+It has also been suggested that the mural depicts his mother Mari instead.